alessiofrittoli/crypto-cipher/README.md

 Type: `Promise<Cph.Stream.Symmetric.DecryptReturnType>`

 - A new Promise that resolves when Key IV extraction completes returning an object containing:
-  - a new instance of `crypto.Decipher` allowing you to add listeners to the `decipher` decryption process.
+  - a new instance of `crypto.Decipheriv` allowing you to add listeners to the `decipher` decryption process.
   - the actual `decrypt` callback that must be called and awaited in order to start the decryption process.

 </details>